rahulkumarsingh73690/docs-3/docs/admin-ui-validation.md

 title: Admin UI Validation
 ---

-As an **Admin** you have access to Validation Admin UI which will let you add declarative Type and Property Validators for each Request DTO in [Admin UI](/admin-ui).
-This can be quickly added to your host project with the [x mix script](/mix-tool) below:
+The DB Validation feature leverages the existing [Declarative Validation](/declarative-validation) infrastructure where it enables dynamically managing Request DTO Type and Property Validators from a RDBMS data source which immediately takes effect at runtime and can be optionally cached where they'll only need to be re-hydrated from the database after modification.

+<iframe class="video-hd" src="https://www.youtube.com/embed/W5OJAlOxH98" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This feature can be easily added to existing host projects with the [mix](/mix-tool) command:

 :::sh
 x mix validation-source
 :::

-Which will add the [Modular Startup](/modular-startup) validation configuration to your project:
+Which will add the [Modular Startup](/modular-startup) validation configuration to your project, utilizing your existing configured database:

 ```csharp
 [assembly: HostingStartup(typeof(MyApp.ConfigureValidation))]